ASE is hiring!

 Reports to: Executive Director

 JOB SUMMARY: ASE is seeking a Youth Organizer to: organize and staff its Youth Leadership Council (YLC), working with youth to help them develop and implement their own youth-led campaign/s.
 ASE unites African American and Latino youth on the SE side to have a voice in the community.
-The Youth Organizer will provide trainings for youth to take action on issues they’ve identified- neighborhood safety, summer jobs & internships, and educational supports.
-Majority of work time will be spent organizing the YLC (80-90% of time).
+The Youth Organizer will provide trainings for youth to take action on issues they’ve identified, including addressing violence via peace circles, restorative justice practices, and community building through events to engage students &community members.

-Youth Organizer will also coordinate the GRACE (Groups Responding with Another Chance and Education) program (10-20% of time), working with at-risk youth to reduce neighborhood violence.
-Youth are placed with participating local organizations to serve community service hours, participate in restorative justice practices, and receive mentoring.
+Youth Organizer may also help with the GRACE (Groups Responding with Another Chance and Education) program, working with at-risk youth to reduce neighborhood violence.
+Youth are placed with local organizations to serve community service hours, participate in restorative justice practices, and receive mentoring.
+Involvement with GRACE depends on capacity.

-- Staff Youth Leadership Council meetings and perform leadership trainings, as needed
+- Staff weekly Youth Leadership Council meetings and perform leadership trainings, as needed

 - Work one on one with youth leaders to build their leadership abilities